tensorflow/tensorflow/tensorflow/contrib/makefile/README.md

 srcs = glob(["libs/arm64-v8a/*.so"]),
 ```

-If you are build for Android TV (Shield TV devices), replace "portrait" with "landscape" for android:screenOrientation in four activities in tensorflow/examples/android/AndroidManifest.xml
+If you are building for Android TV (Shield TV devices), replace "portrait" with "landscape" for android:screenOrientation in all four activities in tensorflow/examples/android/AndroidManifest.xml

 Then run:
 ```bash